yarisvt/tyk-docs/tyk-docs/content/basic-config-and-security/security/security-policies/policies-guide.md

 ### Configuring Community Edition to use a policy list

-If your Tyk configuration is standalone and configuration is being managed via the REST API without the support of the dashboard, then you will need to set the `policies section` in your configuration file as follows:
+If your Tyk configuration is standalone and configuration is being managed via the Gateway API without the support of the dashboard, then you will need to set the `policies section` in your configuration file as follows:

 ```{.copyWrapper}
 "policies": {